Encryptioncode/Encryption-code-Pro/README.md

 ## Price
   - Probably around $1.99/month each
 ## Release date
+  - Will be released once it is fully developed and tested
-  - Not yet decided, estimated mid summer 2021
+  - Estimated to be released mid summer 2021